piero-ranalli/autoregions/README.md

 close.

-Using this program is easy, but the documentation is currently incomplete, and laso it requires non-trivial preparation steps.
+Using this program is easy, but the documentation is currently incomplete, and also it requires non-trivial preparation steps.
 Therefore, it is strongly advised that the user contacts the author ( pranalli.github@gmail.com ) if there is any uncertainty about how to proceed.

-In particular, the user shuold:
+In particular, the user should:

-    \* setup a PostgreSQL database holding the source information and the haversine distance function;
+    * setup a PostgreSQL database holding the source information and the haversine distance function;

-    \* edit two files: the PDL::PGSQL package (which contains the access info to the database) and the Query package (which contains the SQL queries; more info can be obtained with the command "perldoc Query.pm");
+    * edit two files: the PDL::PGSQL package (which contains the access info to the database) and the Query package (which contains the SQL queries; more info can be obtained with the command "perldoc Query.pm");

-    \* install two Perl libraries: PDL (including PDL::Minuit) and Moose.
+    * install two Perl libraries: PDL (including PDL::Minuit) and Moose.
 These are available in the repositories of most Linux distributions and (for Mac users) in Macports.